Republic of Zimbabwe is located in the south of the African continent, with a population of 11,651,858, making it the

 Mozambique, South Africa, Botswana and Namibia.

-Executive President Robert Gabriel Mugabe is recognized as the Chief of State and, along with Vice Presidents John
+Executive President Robert Gabriel Mugabe is recognized as the Chief of State and, along with Vice President Joyce

-Nkomo and Joyce Majuru, achieves that status through popular vote and holds that position for six years with no term
+Majuru, achieves that status through popular vote and holds that position for six years with no term limits.
+Traditionally

-limits.
-Morgan Richard Tsvangirai is recognized as the Head of Government and, along with Deputy Prime Minister Arthur
+named.
+Morgan Richard Tsvangirai is recognized as the Head of Government and, along with Deputy Prime Ministers

-Mutambara achieved that status when the Zimbabwe constitution was amended as part of a power-sharing agreement
+Arthur Mutambara and Thokozani Khuphe, achieved that status when the Zimbabwe constitution was amended as part of a

-following electoral violence and controversy surrounding the 2008 presidential election and later run-off leading to
+power-sharing agreement following electoral violence and controversy surrounding the 2008 presidential election and later

-negotiations between Mugabe's ZANU-PF and rival candidate Morgan Tsvangirai's MDC Parties.
-Its form of government is
+run-off leading to negotiations between Mugabe's ZANU-PF and rival candidate Morgan Tsvangirai's MDC Parties.
+Its form

 The languages commonly or officially spoken are English, Shona, Sindebele and numerous other tribe languages.
 It counts